fliebenberg/radex-firestore-sdk/README.md

 radex-sdk-firestore is a sdk for the radex exchange using firestore as the back end for testing purposes.

+### INSTALL
+---
+To install radex-sdk-firestore, make sure you have nodejs installed and run the following command in your project directory.

+    npm install radex-sdk-firestore

+To use the sdk in your project you can either import everything under one variable

+    import * as radex from "radex-sdk-firestore

+You can then access any of the functions/classes etc as follows:

+    radex.Order
+    or
+    radex.getTokensList

+OR you can import the functions/classes etc individually

+    import {Order, getTokensList} from "radex-sdk-firestore

 ### ACTION functions
 ---
 #### function submitOrder (order: Order)